 - Make a list for your employment history.
 As much as possible, to make things more organized, this part should be written in a chronological order.
 Your most recent employment should be written first.
 Include the name of the company, its location, your title, and the duties and responsibilities while working there.

 - Add the dates to during your employment there.
 It may be advantageous to first list your title to show off your position per job.
-No matter what you choose, be mindful and consistent of your entire list.
+No matter what you choose, be mindful and consistent with your entire list.
 Write a section with a brief statement of something important.
+You may also see Flat Resume Templates

 - Provide your educational background.
 Similar to your jobs, you also need to list your education in a chronological manner with your most recent education first.
 Write down any college degrees or apprenticeships you might have participated in.
 If you had a cumulative GPA of 3.5 or higher, be sure to add it to the list along with your school information.